Ergodic averages with the Hecke eigenvalue square weights and the Piltz divisor function weights: Abstract

 \section{Abstract}

 In this paper, we prove that the Hecke eigenvalue square for a holomorphic cusp form and the Piltz divisor functions are good weighting functions for the pointwise ergodic theorem.
-In the last section, we also prove similar results for other arithmetical functions.
+This partially solves problems suggested by Cuny and Weber.
+Additionally, we prove similar results for various other arithmetical functions in the last section.